isatimur/async-jms-camel/README.md

 # async-jms-camel
-Testing camel ability to async consume and produce messages from activemq and to activemq
+Starter-kit for using camel with ability to async consume and produce messages from jms activemq and to another jms activemq.